 Dygma has a comprehensive guide to mechanical keyboard switches that includes a table listing 55 different switches with their properties (e.g., operating force, activation point, total travel distance).

 This section is about keyboards that I find interesting for one reason or another.
 Some I may have owned or tried while others turned up in my research.

 A bunch of keyboard fanatics is setting out to recreate the ’80s IBM Model F. The project looks intriguing and I would probably buy a unit if it were not for the lack of function keys.

-I ended up with this little gem, equipped with Kailh Blue PG1350 low profile clicky switches.
-The force required to press a key is a little less than with the blue Cherry MX switches, which feels nice and more close to that original Cherry keyboard I mentioned in the introduction (which also was discontinued as soon as I started to love it).
+I ended up with this little gem, equipped with Kailh Blue PG1350 low-profile clicky switches.
+The force required to press a key is a little less than with the blue Cherry MX switches, which feels nice and closer to that original Cherry keyboard I mentioned in the introduction (which also was discontinued as soon as I started to love it).